 Selected problems in administration, organization, and processes of foreign and international governments.
-May be repeated to a maximum of six units with consent of the graduate adviser.
+Maximum credit six units applicable to a master's degree.
 250. Seminar in Local Government (3) Selected problems of state and local government and inter-governmental relations.
-May be repeated with new content to a maximum of six units with consent of graduate adviser.
+Maximum credit six units applicable to a master's degree.
+255. Seminar in Metropolitan Government and Politics (3) Prerequisite: Political Science 143 or 148 or 150.
+Government and politics in the world's major metropolitan areas.
+Maximum credit six units applicable to a master's degree.
 260. Planning and Public Policy (3) Prerequisites: Appropriate undergraduate courses in planning, political science, or related fields.